 Also, barcode label scanning puts an end to flawed data resulting from human error.
 This in itself improves efficiency and reduces cost.

 AIDC Ensures Accuracy

 Barcode scanning allows more accurate ordering, less waste, and prevention of overstock.
 Collecting information automatically takes this accuracy beyond inventory.
 There are no more errors occurring from handwriting, or from multi-tasking employees.

 AIDC Cuts Supply Costs

 Automation also cuts supply chain costs and is good for the environment.
 Supplies required for manual record keeping are no longer necessary.

 AIDC Streamlines Labor Tracking

 Automating how employees report their working time simplifies labor tracking.
 This allows streamlined analysis of hours worked departments and pay levels.
 As a result, you can identify ways to improve efficiency and save on labor cost.

 Some may question the initial cost of an automated system.
 But the cost pales in comparison to the immediate reduction of other costs.

-Learn more about Radley’s solutions for automated data collection software.
+Learn more about Radley’s automated software solutions for data collection and analysis.
 Or contact us to speak with a Radley specialist on automated data collection systems.